 Export Control and Sanctions

-Our leading Export Control and Sanctions practice regularly counsels over 160 companies, financial institutions, sovereign governments, non-profit organizations, and individuals on compliance with the US Department of State's International Traffic in Arms Regulations (ITAR), the US Department of Commerce's Export Administration Regulations (EAR), and sanctions laws administered by the US Department of the Treasury's Office of Foreign Assets Controls (OFAC).
+Our leading Export Control and Sanctions practice regularly counsels over 160 companies, financial institutions, sovereign governments, non-profit organizations, and individuals on compliance with the US Department of State's International Traffic in Arms Regulations (ITAR), the US Department of Commerce's Export Administration Regulations (EAR), and sanctions laws administered by the US Department of the Treasury's Office of Foreign Assets Control (OFAC).
 On behalf of our clients, we conduct internal investigations, make voluntary disclosures when appropriate, secure licenses and authorizations from the relevant governmental agencies, and defend clients in the face of civil enforcement actions and criminal prosecutions.
 We also represent clients who seek to be removed from the various lists maintained by the government, such as OFAC’s list of Specially Designated Nationals (SDN).
 Because of the depth of our practice, we can bring benchmarking experience to our advice that few firms can match.
-We have particular expertise in the defense and aerospace sector, including having represented 10 of the top 15 US defense and aerospace companies as well as key US allies and major research universities.
+We have particular expertise in the defense and aerospace sector, including having represented ten of the top 15 US defense and aerospace companies as well as key US allies and major research universities.

 Our lawyers have served in senior US government legal, policy, and enforcement positions, at the Department of State, Treasury, Justice, Defense and Homeland Secuirty.
 We leverage this experience from our government service to provide real-world, practical advice for our clients—something especially critical in an area where the government's practice and interpretation can be as important as the text of the applicable statute or regulation.